The 2024 BBN baryon abundance update: Conclusions

 While further cosmological measurements of the Deuterium and Helium abundances will also continue to be necessary (especially to cross-check the previous measurements), the largest advances in our understanding of the light element abundances from big bang nucleosynthesis are expected to come from further laboratory measurements of the Deuterium burning rates, which currently represent the most crucial uncertainty in the estimation of the baryon abundance.
 As such, we expect the future of the baryon abundance as determined from big bang nucleosynthesis to bring even higher accuracy and precision.

-\acknowledgments{The author very warmly thanks Prof. Licia Verde for her ideas, suggestions and support, without which this work would not have been possible.
+\acknowledgments{The author very warmly thanks Prof. L. Verde for her ideas, suggestions and support, without which this work would not have been possible.
+The author also thanks Prof. J. Lesgourgues, Prof. C. Pitrou, Profs.
+M. Valli, A. Burns, T.M.P.
+Tait, and Profs.
+O. Pisanti and G. Mangano for their feedback on the draft.
 NS acknowledges the support of the following Maria de Maetzu fellowship grant: Esta publicaci\'on es parte de la ayuda CEX2019-000918-M, financiada por MCIN/AEI/10.13039/501100011033.}